mapbox/geojson-tidy/README.md

 # geojson-tidy

-Filter out noisy points from an input geojson lineString feature based on:
+Create a tidy geojson by resmapling points in the feature based on sampling time and distance.
+Handy when geometries that have been converted from a noisy GPS/GPX output.
-- Minumum sampling time between successive points (Default: 5 seconds)
+- Set a minimum  sampling time between successive points (Default: 5 seconds)
-- Miniumum distance between successive points (Default: 10 metres)
+- Set a minimum distance between successive points (Default: 10 metres)
+- Set a maximum feature length to split long segments (Default: 100 points)

 ![untitled](https://cloud.githubusercontent.com/assets/126868/8111925/96012394-1032-11e5-9e9e-069746f4dcc9.gif)